pablo-icm/emm/content/publication/sarmento-phytoplankton-2013/index.md

   especially alanine, which has been reported as the dominant individual DFAA in some oligotrophic environments.
-Community structure of heterotrophic prokaryotes responded to differences in the quality of organic matter released among microalgal species, with Roseobacter ‐related bacteria responding strongly to exudate composition.
+Community structure of heterotrophic prokaryotes responded to differences in the quality of organic matter released among microalgal species, with Roseobacter -related bacteria responding strongly to exudate composition.
 Our results demonstrate the specificity of DFAA extracellular release among several algal species and their preferential uptake by members of bacterial communities.
 links: